 Electronics Countermeasure Techniques

 Radar countermeasures are often divided to electronic (active) and mechanical (passive) types.
-Mechanical countermeasure systems reflect radar waves passively no transmitting antenna or receiver required, some example of passive countermeasure are chaff, air launched decoys.
-By contrast, active electronic countermeasure (jamming) involves systems that transmitting radio waves to reduce the effectiveness of enemy radar ,an example of active electronic countermeasure system are ECM pod , FOTD .
+Mechanical countermeasure systems reflect radar waves passively no transmitting antenna or receiver required, some example of passive countermeasure are chaff, air-launched decoys.
+By contrast, active electronic countermeasure (jamming) involves systems that transmitting radio waves to reduce the effectiveness of enemy radar, an example of an active electronic countermeasure system are ECM pod, FOTD.

 Some common jamming techniques will be explained below.
 To begin with, jamming can be categorized into two general types: (1) noise jamming and (2) deceptive jamming.

 Noise jamming is the form of electronic countermeasure where jammer transmit an interference signal ( white noise) in enemy’s radar direction so that the aircraft reflection is completely submerged by interference.This type of jamming is also called ‘denial jamming’ or ‘obscuration jamming’.
 The primary advantage of noise jamming is that only minimal details about the enemy equipment need be known.
 Within the general class of noise jamming, there are three different techniques for generating noise-like signal.